tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/common-problems.rst

 	OpenMW-VR plays with a very low framerate.

 :Cause:
-	OpenMW-VR is based on OpenMW which is not super well optimized, and is being used to render very poorly optimized assets.
-VR on top of this can be extremely slow when heavy features like shadows and water reflections are enabled.
+	OpenMW-VR is based on OpenMW which is not super well optimized (mostly due to morrowind's assets being archaic).
+    VR on top of this can be extremely slow when heavy features like shadows and full water reflections are enabled.

 :Fix:
 	Reduce shadow complexity or disable shadows altogether.
 Reduce water shader complexity or disable it altogether.